SA National Treasury FAQs

 The two-pot system and your retirement savings

-From 1 September 2024 any new retirement contributions that you save into your retirement fund will be split into two pots – a savings pot and a retirement pot.
+Your retirement contributions are now split into two pots – a savings pot and a retirement pot.
+This system became active on 1 September 2024.

 LEARN MORE

-Click here if you want to find out more about the two-pot system and making withdrawals.
+Click here if you want to find out more about the two-pot retirement system.